 This usually indicates too much artificial sweetener.
 Reduce stevia or monk fruit amounts and add vanilla extract or a pinch of salt to balance flavors.

-Beyond Pancakes: Creative Uses for Keto Syrups
+Beyond Pancakes: Creative and Delicious Uses for Keto Syrups in Desserts and Drinks

 These versatile syrups work beautifully in keto cocktails as sugar-free simple syrups, drizzled over keto ice cream, or even incorporated into coffee drinks for a cafe-style experience at home.